current and upcoming exhibitions, events and workshops, noteworthy pieces, announcements (please scroll down)

-This is an informal stitch and knit "circle" encouraging creativity though sewing (hand or machine) and knitting led by Trish Ginter of FROCK (our neighbor!).
-Bring unfinished and/or new projects and be inspired by the magic of a group of like-minded people offering creative criticism and problem solving.
-Instruction not included, but we can all help each other out!
-Sign up ahead or drop in, $12/person.
+An informal stitch and knit "circle" encouraging creativity though sewing (hand or machine-drop off/pick up machines in front of gallery) and knitting led by Trish Ginter of FROCK (our neighbor!).
+Bring your unfinished and/or new projects and be inspired by the magic of a group of like-minded people offering creative criticism and problem solving.
+Or, bring some finished pieces for "sew and tell"!
+Instruction is not included, but we can all help each other out!
+It's a BLAST!

 B E N J A M I N R E Y N A E R T

 Bookbinding Workshop!
 Date to be determined